Cruise 1323: The move to FM

 In 1990, 5DN moved to FM and changed its on-air identity to Radio 102 FM.
 The high rating News/Talk/Sport format was dropped, staff were made redundant and the station changed to a Classic Hits music format managed and programmed by the same people who had overseen 5DN.

 'Radio 102FM – Sounds Like Adelaide to Me' was not a success in Adelaide.
 Poor ratings led the station change its position to compete with SAFM, the market dominator at the time.
 The station then changed to an adult rock format in early 1992 and adopted the on air identifier X102.

 X102 failed to derail the dominant SAFM and continued to operate at a financial loss.
 Later 1323 5AD became available for sale and was purchased by Montclair Investments.
 The owners of Montclair, which included former 5DN personality and First Radio Limited investor Jeremy Cordeaux and former 5DN Station Manager Sue Fraser, subsequently made an offer to the by now defeated owners of the 102.3 FM frequency.
 The transaction proceeded and 5AD was immediately simulcast on the FM frequency from December 1992.
 It proved to be an instant success in both ratings and advertising terms with the station continuing to simulcast on the AM frequency.

 5AD dominated the ratings during the simulcast period but was eventually instructed to end the simulcast by the regulatory authorities.
 This left the owners with a 'spare' commercial licence on the AM band but, as the 5AD brand name had moved to FM, the AM station was without an identity.
 So Radio 1323 was launched with a format featuring old 5DN personalities and a mixture of talk and Easy Listening music in July 1993.

-Radio 1323 was then subsequently rebranded as 5DN and returned to a mostly talk format but despite the name change it could and would never retain its former leadership position as South Australia's number one choice for news, talk and sport.
-Behind the scenes the station was literally a shell of its once proud former self with only a small number of people technically employed by 5DN with the remainder (management, news, technical, sales) employed by 5ADFM.
+Radio 1323 was then subsequently rebranded as 5DN and returned to a mostly talk format.
+Behind the scenes, there was only a small number of people technically employed by 5DN with the remainder (management, news, technical, sales) employed by 5ADFM.

-FIVEaa and 891 ABC Adelaide became the dominant news/talk stations in Adelaide after 5DN converted to FM in 1990 and few listeners were convinced to return to 5DN on 5AD's old frequency.

 The SEN experiment

-The holding company for the two stations was later bought by ARN.
-However the reincarnation failed to recapture the glory days of the late 1970s and '80s and ARN closed it down in December 2004, leasing the licence to Melbourne based broadcaster SEN, the Sports and Entertainment Network.
+The holding company for the two stations was later bought by ARN Media.
+However the reincarnation failed to recapture the glory days of the late 1970s and 1980s and ARN closed it down in December 2004, leasing the licence to Melbourne based broadcaster SEN.

 The radio listener share of 1323 AM dropped from 6.7% in December 2004 to almost Nil in May 2005.
 SEN encountered financial difficulties, and relinquished control of the licence, handing it back to ARN.
 After regaining control, ARN began a simulcast of its FM station, now rebranded as Mix 102.3.